-- 1. Holding the Core-32 assembly by its edges, align the holes of the board and the extender. - 2.
-Insert two screws (provided) from the back of the Core-32 card as shown.
+- 1. Holding the card assembly by its edges, align the holes of the board and the extender. - 2.
+Insert two screws (provided) from the back of the card as shown.
 Do not overtighten the screws, as you may damage the PC board.